|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Bread and Butter Pudding is one of the easiest puddings to make and a favourite in both the Irish and British kitchen.
+Bread and butter pudding is one of the easiest puddings to make and a favorite in both the Irish and British kitchen.
 Why?
-Not only is it easy, it is cheap to make as it is an excellent way to use up leftover bread, brioche, croissants or as in this recipe, Hot Cross Buns.
+Not only is it easy, it is cheap to make as it is an excellent way to use up leftover bread, brioche, croissants or as in this recipe, hot cross buns.
 What a lovely way to use up these Easter treats.
-Hot Cross Buns are full of dried fruits and spices so those delicious flavours make a great pudding, especially when mixed with the custard-like sauce.
+Hot cross buns are full of dried fruits and spices so those delicious flavors make a great pudding, especially when mixed with the custard-like sauce.

 - 1 tablespoon raisins

 - 50 milliliters/1/4 cup double or heavy cream

 - 2 large free-range eggs

 - 25 grams/1 ounce caster sugar (or fine sugar)

 Gather the ingredients.